When AI Bends Metal: AI-Assisted Optimization of Design Parameters in Sheet Metal Forming: Extended Optimization Loop

 Next, the minimum distance is found, and the corresponding expert is used to select the next sample as described in \cref{subsec:next_sample}.
 In contrast, soft gating allows for the selection of multiple experts.
 Similar to hard gating, the distance is computed, but rather than selecting a single expert, the distance is used to compute the weights of the experts: $w_a = \frac{1/d_a}{\sum_{k=1}^{p} 1/d_a}$.
 After filtering experts who have a too low contribution (below 10\%) and computing $\tilde{w}_j$, all remaining experts are used to compute the mean and covariance matrix (\cref{eq:post}), and the results are scaled according to the weights:

 with $\mathcal{S} = \{ j \mid w_j > 0.1 \}$.
+We selected 10\%, as experts with small weights exhibit low similarity to the new part and contribute little to the aggregated prediction, while potentially introducing additional noise in the estimation.
 Our approach provides an option to specify the number of iterations for which the MOE is used ($i_{moe}$).
 By default, we use soft gating during this process.
 At the end of each iteration, all experts used for prediction are retrained with a subset of data from the result file (organized by part) in addition to the results from the current simulation.
 After the specified number of iterations $i_{moe}$ is exceeded, a new expert for the new part is created, and the encoder from \cref{subsec:embedding} is retrained again.
 Consequently, the model for the new part becomes one of the experts in the MOE.
 For the next iterations, hard gating is employed, resulting in the explicit use of only a single model, namely the GPLVM model for this part.
+This is motivated by the fact, that Bayesian optimization typically requires only a few evaluations to yield good prediction.
 In the future, we plan to reuse the MOE in subsequent iterations and enhance its training capabilities.